 Films in this category will be judged as a whole project based on the use of animation techniques - films can include individual drawings, paintings, or illustrations photographed frame by frame (stop-motion cinematography) or generated by a computer (2D or 3D), they can also include motion graphics or stop-motion techniques using models or images.

-Each category winner will receive a festival prize TBA
+Each category winner will receive a festival prize in the form of a Gift Card.

 The MetroWest Student Film Festival will take place in Natick, MA at The Center for Arts in Natick, 14 Summer Street, Natick, MA 01760.
-Official public screening date and awards ceremony for finalists is tentatively scheduled for April 5 2020.
+Official public screening date and awards ceremony for finalists is scheduled for May 7, 2023

 The following rules govern all film submissions to the MetroWest Student Film Festival (“MWSFF” or the “Festival”).